GonzaloHirsch/gonzalohirsch.com/content/blog/working-for-toptal-and-how-to-get-started.md

 The key to nailing the process and starting freelancing for Toptal is the following.
 Practice your problem-solving skills and algorithms, know your stack well before even facing the test project, have answers to all the questions I mentioned before, assume you are always speaking with a client on a job, and apply with a [referral](https://www.toptal.com/talent/apply/xpxkew/worlds-top-talent).
 Starting the process through an existing Toptal member can give you an advantage.

 You can use [my referral](https://www.toptal.com/talent/apply/xpxkew/worlds-top-talent) to have the upper hand.
 According to Toptal, "Referred talent are 5x more likely to pass the Toptal screening process than the average applicant.", so take that opportunity.
-I have referred colleagues, and they have all passed the screening process.
+I have referred colleagues, and they have all passed the [Toptal screening process](/blog/remote-work-my-complete-toptal-experience/).

 ## Toptal alternatives